 Mount Shavano, another 14er that towers above Salida, has a snowfield that resembles an angel with open arms.
 According to local folklore, tears from the Angel of Shavano supply water to the thirsty Arkansas Valley year after year.

 Of course, the Pagosa Springs area has several subjective snowfield shapes of our own.
 Blackhead Peak is one of the most prominent peaks on the eastern skyline and can be seen from many downtown and uptown locations.
 Each winter, Blackhead Peak collects a massive snow canvas that usually lasts through June.

 A few years ago, long-time teacher, coach, and rafting guide, Lindsay Kurt-Mason, pointed out a dolphin-like shape that emerges near the top of the peak as the snowfield melts.
 According to Lindsay, when the dolphin jumps out of the snowfield, the peak flow has passed and spring runoff is on the decline.
-He also pointed out a pair of snowfield geese flying south on Quartz Ridge around the same time.
+He also pointed out a pair of snowfield geese flying north on Quartz Ridge around the same time.

 According to lifetime resident and river engineer, Chris Pitcher, some old-timers say that the Blackhead snowfield resembles an old man peeing and when his stream runs out, the runoff recedes.
 Multi-generational resident, Eddie Archuleta, coincidentally sees a face of a mustache-wearing logger in the upper left of the same snowfield.

 Recently, I pointed out the snow dolphin to one of my students, and she thought it looked more like a swordfish.
 Since dolphins and swordfish are scarce in these parts, I propose that we honor the recently rediscovered San Juan cutthroat trout.